Borough, Bankside and Bermondsey

 Thames Tideway Tunnel is the company delivering the Tunnel on behalf of Thames Water.
 The company is owned by a consortium of investors, and more than two million people have an indirect investment in Tideway through UK pension funds managed by those investors.
 The tunnel will cost £4.1bn to complete and the cost of the project is being paid for by Thames Water’s 15 million wastewater customers through their bills, which will rise by no more than £25 per year.

-Preparatory work on the project began in 2015 and is anticipated to be completed in 2025 with the aim of protecting the river for at least the next 100 years.
+Preparatory work on the project began in 2015 and is anticipated to be completed in 2025 to protect the river for at least the next 100 years.
 View the timeline and find out more information about the tunnel.

 How is the tunnel being built in Southwark?